 "Jesus Christ, Lord of all, you see my heart, you know my desires.
 Possess all that I am.
 I am your sheep: make me worthy to overcome the devil."
 St Agatha

-We know almost nothing of St Agatha.
-That she lived in Sicily and was martyred are clear.
-Not much else is known, but there is a fascinating legend that grew up around her.
+We know almost nothing of St Agatha, but there is a fascinating legend that grew up around her.
 Because she refused the advances of a suitor who wanted her to marry him and forsake her Christianity, she was tortured and died professing her total commitment to Jesus and her willingness to let him possess her.

-Saints like Agatha remind us to ask ourselves how close we want to be to the Lord.
+Saints like Agatha remind us to ask ourselves how close we want to be to anyone, much less to the Lord.
 Do we desire a kind of intimacy that helps us when we are weakest, when everything seems to be falling apart?
 Are we willing to sacrifice and risk all in order to be near the one who promises never to abandon us?

 Today, ask the Lord to accept you as you are.